Skip to main content

 Key takeaways

-An individual retirement account (IRA) is one of the most powerful tools designed to help you save for your future, and opening one is surprisingly easy.
+An individual retirement account (IRA) is a powerful tool designed to help you save for your future, and opening one is surprisingly easy.

-You can open an IRA at financial institutions, such as banks, brokerage firms and even mutual fund companies.
-While some IRAs have no minimum deposits, others may require an initial investment of $500 or $1,000.
+You can open an IRA online at a variety of institutions, such as a financial services provider, bank, and even mutual fund companies.
+While many IRAs have no minimum deposits, others may require a specified initial investment.

 The sign-up process typically involves providing some basic information — like your name, Social Security number and employment information — and then deciding how to get money into the account.
-You can transfer funds from an existing bank account or roll over money from another IRA or from a 401(k) plan account.
+You can make contributions by transferring funds from an existing bank account, transfer money from another IRA or rollover from a 401(k) plan account (if eligible to do so).

 What kind of IRA should I choose?

 The two most common types of IRAs are traditional IRAs and Roth IRAs.
 Contributions to traditional IRAs are potentially tax deductible.
-Your savings grow tax-deferred, but withdrawals in retirement are taxed.
+Any growth is tax-deferred, but withdrawals in retirement are taxed.

 Who is eligible to open an IRA?

-If you don’t currently have a job but your spouse does, you may be eligible for a spousal IRA, which lets your working spouse open a Roth or traditional IRA in your name.
+If you’re a non-working spouse, you may be eligible for a spousal IRA, which lets your working spouse open a Roth or traditional IRA in your name.

-Even children can have an IRA with an adult custodian, but they must show income from work — such as a paper route or babysitting — and their total contribution is limited to their annual earnings up to $6,000.
+Even children can have an IRA with an adult custodian, but they must report income from work — such as babysitting — and their total contribution is limited to their annual earnings up to $7,500.
 A Roth IRA is almost always the best choice for kids since their income likely puts them in a low- or zero-income tax bracket.

 How to invest in an IRA

-If you’re not comfortable managing investments by yourself, consider working with a financial advisor or opening an IRA with a financial institution that provides advice or automated investing tools.
+If you’re not comfortable managing investments by yourself, you may consider working with a financial professional or opening an IRA with a financial institution that provides advice or automated investing tools.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third party websites.
 Certain sections of this blog may contain forward-looking statements that are based on our reasonable expectations, estimates, projections and assumptions.
 Past performance is not a guarantee of future return, nor is it indicative of future performance.
 Investing involves risk.
 The value of your investment will fluctuate and you may lose money.
 Advisory services are provided for a fee by either Personal Capital Advisors Corporation ("PCAC") or Empower Advisory Group, LLC (“EAG”) depending on your specific investment advisory services agreement.
 Both PCAC and EAG are registered investment advisers with the Securities and Exchange Commission (“SEC”) and subsidiaries of Empower Annuity Insurance Company of America.
 Registration does not imply a certain level of skill or training. © 2023 Empower Annuity Insurance Company of America.
 All rights reserved.
 “EMPOWER” and all associated logos, and product names are trademarks of Empower Annuity Insurance Company of America.